sck4/RManual/Prepare Data for Analysis/README.md

-## 80 percent of data analysis is spent on the process of cleaning and preparing data
+## About 80 percent of data analysis is spent on the process of cleaning and preparing data
 # To simplify this effort, this folder contains scripts to:
 * Create a balanced panel dataset
 * Transform the data between long and wide format